 Tracking irregular or abnormal vaginal fluid provides a list of symptoms that are useful to give to a health care provider.
 Information such as when the changes started and other things that may be associated (like unprotected sex or beginning a new birth control method).
 It’s important to get familiar with your own unique “normal” vaginal discharge–in terms of odor, color, and changes during the cycle.

 Before ovulation (the release of the egg), there’s a good deal of mucous produced up to 30 times greater than the following ovulation.
 It’s also more watery and elastic during this stage of your cycle.
 You might choose to wear panty liners throughout that time.
 The things to worry about include whether the discharge has a yellow or green color, is clumpy, or has a foul odor.
+There is also a question that commonly arises, how to get rid of the smelly discharge naturally?
 If you are concerned, see a physician.

 Different Kinds of Discharge

 There can be many types of vaginal discharge:

 White: Thick, white discharge is expected at the beginning and end of your cycle.
 Normal white discharge isn’t accompanied by itching.
 If itching is present, the thick white discharge may indicate a yeast infection.